How to Obtain a Fingerprint Background Check

 Southeast Missouri State Teacher Preparation Program participates in the Missouri and National Rap Back Programs.
 The purpose of the Rap Back program is to allow the Teacher Preparation Program to receive updated Missouri and National fingerprint based criminal arrest information on individuals who are in the Teacher Preparation Program.

-No action is taken on the part of the COE.
-Candidates and personnel will be advised that “no news is good news” in terms of CHRI notifications.
+No action is taken by the College of Education, Health and Human Studies.
+Candidates and personnel will be advised that “no news is good news” in terms of Criminal History Record Information (CHRI) notifications.

-For COE personnel, it will be the role of the Dean to review the results of the FBI background check and ensure no one with a criminal history consistent with grounds from dismissal from a teacher education program supervises the receipt of background checks.
+For College of Education, Health and Human Studies personnel, it will be the role of the Dean to review the results of the FBI background check and ensure no one with a criminal history consistent with grounds from dismissal from a teacher education program supervises the receipt of background checks.

-For candidates, according to DESE, if “(a)n individual has pled guilty or been found guilty of a felony or crime involving moral turpitude whether or not sentence is imposed,” they will not be eligible for a teaching certificate.
+For candidates, according to the Missouri Department of Elementary and Secondary Education (DESE), if “(a)n individual has pled guilty or been found guilty of a felony or crime involving moral turpitude whether or not a sentence is imposed,” they will not be eligible for a teaching certificate.

 Students that have one or more offenses shall meet with the Dean to discuss the implication of the offense(s) upon future participation in field experiences and student teaching.
 Teacher education candidates must understand that individual school districts have the right to reject candidates with a positive criminal history.
 Students will be expected to create a corrective plan that allows districts to see the potential strengths of the teacher candidate in spite of the offense(s).

-Students should be aware that the timing, pattern, and type of offense(s) may prevent placement in to a field experience.
-The Missouri Department of Elementary and Secondary Education utilize a standard of moral turpitude in determining whether a teacher education candidate is suitable for work in schools.
-Moral turpitude is a legal concept in the United States that refers to "conduct that is considered contrary to community standards of justice, honesty or good morals."
+Students should be aware that the timing, pattern, and type of offense(s) may prevent placement into a field experience.
+The Missouri Department of Elementary and Secondary Education utilizes a standard of moral turpitude in determining whether a teacher education candidate is suitable for work in schools.
+Moral turpitude is a legal concept in the United States that refers to “conduct that is considered contrary to community standards of justice, honesty, or good morals.”
 (West’s Encyclopedia of American Law).
 Students with repeated offenses may be denied entrance to field experience unless evidence is supplied that the issue is no longer a reoccurring pattern of behavior for the teacher education candidate. (e.g. successful participation in a program for addiction for a student with multiple driving under the influence convictions.)
 Students may be requested to produce official court documents related to the offenses and the resolution of the issue that resulted in the criminal history.
-Students will not be required to meet with the Dean each field experience for a previously reviewed offense.
-Students with new offenses must meet with the Dean of the College of Education.
+Students will not be required to meet with the Dean for each field experience for a previously reviewed offense.
+Students with new offenses must meet with the Dean of the College of Education, Health and Human Studies.

 Students with any of the offenses below are not eligible to participate in the teacher education program.